logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each data item has associated notes that provide guidance on which response to
 use.
-By clicking on the :ref:`record-formats` field name this will take you to the
+By clicking on the `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_ field name this will take you to the
 field definition which outlines the associated notes.

-Refer to :ref:`record-formats`.
+Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_.

 .. _capture-additional-data-faq: